After Earnings; I Should Have Dropped Coca-Cola And Kept McDonald's... But Now It's Too Late

 $29.25

-Things don’t look too incredible on KO side either.
+Things don’t look too incredible on KO's side either.
 Since KO has always shown a stronger dividend policy than MCD, I used a 6% growth rate for the next 10 years.
 I used the same discount rate of 10% to reflect some uncertainties around the refranchising business.
 At this time, KO seems to be trading at fair value.

 Final Thought